JeremiahRuvalcaba/CSC648/README.md

   <h3 align="center">CSC 648 Team Project</h3>

   <p align="center">
-    "Programming is not about what you know — it is about what you can figure out"
+    "Programming is not about what you know — it is about what you can figure out."
     <br />